qiqika/my_CarND-MPC-Project/README.md

 note: the delta0 is opposed to real orientation, so sign is negative.

-2.MPC is a QP problem and like PID controller.
-But the PID controller could try to compute a control input based on a future error, but without a vehicle model it's unlikely this will be accurate.
+2.MPC is a QP problem and like PID controller. the PID controller could try to compute a control input based on a future error, but without a vehicle model it's unlikely this will be accurate.

 ### Timestep Length and Elapsed Duration (N & dt)